Brazil: Cartels and Leniency

 Administrative consent orders (TCC)

-• pays a reduced fine, no lower than 1 per cent of company's gross turnover in the fiscal year before the initiation of the administrative process;
+- pays a reduced fine, no lower than one per cent of company’s gross turnover in the fiscal year before the initiation of the administrative process;

-• agrees to implement an extensive compliance programme;
+- agrees to implement an extensive compliance program;

 Following the approval of a TCC by CADE, the administrative process against the company is stayed for a period of time set by CADE and afterward terminated in case it verifies that the company has fulfilled its obligations.
 If the party does not comply with its terms, CADE imposes a fine for violation and resumes the administrative process.
 TCCs may also be revised and modified to avoid imposing excessive burden on the company.